This ex-StanChart banker co-founded a Real Estate Management Platform to help NRIs maintain their properties, now has an AUM of $1.3 billion

 But as bankers, we knew how the venture capital world worked.
 So we got in touch with a few investors and started pitching the business.

 A very prominent investor heard our idea and was very impressed with it.
-He was sitting on a lot of real estate and said he was able to see the benefits of a property management business for someone like him.
+He was sitting on a lot of real estates and said he was able to see the benefits of a property management business for someone like him.

 Later in a conversation, he assured us that we did not need investors’ money and discouraged us from diluting equity.
 That meeting changed our lives.